Errol Flynn: Early career

-In the Wake of the Bounty
+In the Wake of the Bounty (1933)

 Australian filmmaker Charles Chauvel was making a film about the mutiny on the Bounty, In the Wake of the Bounty (1933), a combination of dramatic re-enactments of the mutiny and a documentary on present-day Pitcairn Island.
 Chauvel was looking for someone to play the role of Fletcher Christian.
 There are different stories about the way Flynn was cast.
 According to one, Chauvel saw his picture in an article about a yacht wreck involving Flynn.
 The most popular account is that he was discovered by cast member John Warwick.
-The film was not a strong success at the box office, but Flynn's was the lead role, leading him to travel to Britain in late 1933 to pursue a career in acting.
+The film was not a strong success at the box office, but Flynn was the lead role, leading him to travel to Britain in late 1933 to pursue a career in acting.

 Britain

 Flynn got work as an extra in a film, I Adore You (1933), produced by Irving Asher for Warner Bros.
 He soon secured a job with the Northampton Repertory Company at the town's Royal Theatre (now part of Royal & Derngate), where he worked and received his training as a professional actor for seven months.
-Northampton is home to an art-house cinema that was named after him, the Errol Flynn Filmhouse, from 2013 to 2019.
 He performed at the 1934 Malvern Festival and in Glasgow, and briefly in London's West End.

-In 1934 Flynn was dismissed from Northampton Rep. after he threw a female stage manager down a stairwell.
+In 1934, Flynn was dismissed from Northampton Rep. after he threw a female stage manager down a stairwell.
 He returned to London.
 Asher cast him as the lead in Murder at Monte Carlo, a "quota quickie" made by Warner Brothers at their Teddington Studios in Middlesex.
-The movie was not widely seen (it is a lost film) but Asher was enthusiastic about Flynn's performance and cabled Warner Bros in Hollywood, recommending him for a contract.
-Executives agreed and Flynn was sent to Los Angeles.
+The movie was not widely seen (it is a lost film), but Asher was enthusiastic about Flynn's performance and cabled Warner Bros in Hollywood, recommending him for a contract.
+Executives agreed, and Flynn was sent to Los Angeles.

 Hollywood

 On the ship from London, Flynn met (and eventually married) Lili Damita, an actress five years his senior whose contacts proved invaluable when Flynn arrived in Los Angeles.
-Warner Bros. publicity described him as an "Irish leading man of the London stage."
+Warner Bros. publicity described him as an "Irish leading man of the London stage".

 His first appearance was a small role in The Case of the Curious Bride (1935).
 Flynn had two scenes, one as a corpse and one in flashback.
 His next part was slightly bigger, in Don't Bet on Blondes (1935), a B-picture screwball comedy.